reiver/guide-research-interviewing/README.md

 You know I have an age, but you don't know what my age is.
 And thus, it is **known** to you that my age is **unknown** to you.
 That is a **known-unknown** — you **know** that my age has some value, but to you it is **unknown** what my age actually is.

 But given this is an **known-unknown**, in a practical sense, you could directly ask me:
 > How old are you?

+That is one of the _key-points_ of a **known-unknown** — in a practical sense you _could_ **conceive of** and ask **direct questions** learn that.

 ### Example of Unknown-Unknowns

 But there are also **unknown-unknows**.

-Unknown-unknowns are things that you couldn't directly ask me a question about it, because you don't even realize you don't know it ⁠— i.e., it is **unknown** to you, that these things are **unknown** to you.
+Unknown-unknowns are things that you couldn't _conceive of_ and then ask me a _direct question_ about it, because you don't even realize you don't know it ⁠— i.e., it is **unknown** to you, that these things are **unknown** to you.

-Here is an example of an unknown-unknown:
+Here is an example of an **unknown-unknown**:
-> What material was used to create the pigment use in the paint for the ushabti boxes created by Khabekhnet?
+> What material was used to create the pigment used in the paint for the ushabti boxes created by Khabekhnet?

 Until you read that sentence, you may very likely have never seen the word “ushabti”, and likely have no idea what a “ushabti box” is.
 You probably have also never heard of “Khabekhnet”, and have no idea who he is.

 Before reading that sentence, “ushabtis”, “ushabti boxes”, and “Khabekhnet” were **unknown-unknowns** to you.

-Before reading that sentence, in a practical sense, you wouldn't have been able to even come up with any direct question about “ushabtis”, “ushabti boxes”, and “Khabekhnet”.
+Before reading that sentence, in a practical sense, you wouldn't have been able to even conceive of any direct question about “ushabtis”, “ushabti boxes”, and “Khabekhnet”.

+After reading that sentence, you might have the question:
+> What is an “ushabti”?
+But before you read that sentence you wouldn't have known to ask that question.
+Before you read that sentence “ushabti” was an **unknown-unknown** to you.

+After reading that sentence, you might have the question:
+> What is an “ushabti box”?
+But before you read that sentence you wouldn't have known to ask that question.
+Before you read that sentence “ushabti” was an **unknown-unknown** to you.

+After reading that sentence, you might have the question:
+> Who is “Khabekhnet”?
+But before you read that sentence you wouldn't have known to ask that question.
+Before you read that sentence “ushabti” was an **unknown-unknown** to you.

 You will experience this a lot when doing **research interviewing**.